mozilla-bteam/bmo/README.rst

   This should never be set in production.
 It allows auth delegation and oauth over http.

 BMO_urlbase
-  The public url for this instance.
+  The public URL for this instance.
 Note that if this begins with https:// and BMO_inbound_proxies is set to '*' Bugzilla will believe the connection to it is using SSL.

 BMO_canonical_urlbase
-  The public url for the production instance, if different from urlbase above.
+  The public URL for the production instance, if different from urlbase above.

 BMO_attachment_base
-  This is the url for attachments.
+  This is the URL for attachments.
   When the allow_attachment_display parameter is on, it is possible for a malicious attachment to steal your cookies or perform an attack on Bugzilla using your credentials.